-Career Connects is an online platform where you can view and apply for co-op positions.
+Career Connects is an online platform where you can view and apply for internship positions.
 To access Career Connects, visit careerconnects.msvu.ca.
 Be sure to review the student user guide located on the co-op website (msvu.ca/co-op) for a more detailed overview on how to use Career Connects.

-Co-op Terms and Conditions
+Internship Terms and Conditions